Spencer Torkelson Player Props: Tigers vs. Rays

-On Saturday, Spencer Torkelson (.243 slugging percentage in past 10 games, with zero home runs) and the Detroit Tigers face the Tampa Bay Rays, whose starting pitcher will be Aaron Civale.
-First pitch is at 1:10 PM ET.
+On Sunday, Spencer Torkelson (.189 slugging percentage in past 10 games, with zero home runs) and the Detroit Tigers play the Tampa Bay Rays, whose starting pitcher will be Tyler Glasnow.
+First pitch is at 1:40 PM ET.

 Spencer Torkelson Game Info & Props vs. the Rays